 Only bring one cat.

 brew coffee for the ruckus.
-You’ll be glad once
+You’ll be jazzed once

 in ’cause, I swear to God, there’s joy, love, and peace

-In there you’ll find spinning dancers eating sand-
+In there you’ll spot spinning dancers eating sand-

 wiches from the darkest side of the moon.
 Tell